 Skip to content

-The Lawn Review: Home » Husqvarna 125B Blower: 2023 Review
+The Lawn Review: Home » Husqvarna 125B Blower Review: 2024 Buying Guide

-The Husqvarna 125B is a light, easy-to-use leaf blower offered by the folks at Husqvarna.
 While Husqvarna is known for their mega-powerful backpack blowers, zero-turn mowers, and trimmers – the 125B is showing off their softer side.

 Handheld blowers are not for plots of land with a ton of acres.
 They are for normal residential folks like you and me who want to clean off their back porch or driveway.
 While seemingly unassuming, the 125B still packs a punch and comes with all of the great features you would expect in a Husqvarna blower.